MerginMaps/docs/src/server/install/index.md

 docker compose -f docker-compose.sso.yml up -d
 ```

-If you follow previous steps, the admin panel and authorization server for Ory Polis will be available at `http://localhost:8081`.
+If you follow previous steps, the admin panel for Ory Polis will be available at `http://localhost:8081`.

 :::tip Domain for SSO Service
 We recommend running the Ory Polis server on a separate domain or subdomain to make it accessible to your users.
 The `deployment/enterprise/sso/sso-nginx.conf` file provides a reverse proxy configuration for running in a local environment.
 For your production deployment, use HTTPS to serve the SSO service.
 See the ssl-sso-nginx.conf file in the <GitHubRepo id="MerginMaps/server/blob/master/deployment/" desc="deployment folder" />.